Meet the Staff

 Harald Uwe Kern | Senior Ballet Master

+Harald Uwe Kern is in his 10th season with the Louisville Ballet as the Senior Ballet Master.
 He has received many awards, including the Rudolf Nureyev Scholarship Award, the Paris International Dance Competition – prix d’interpretation and an Award for Artistic Achievement from the New York International Ballet Competition.

 Mr. Kern has performed as a soloist and principal dancer with the Vienna State Opera Ballet, Basel Ballet, the Joffrey Ballet, Ballet Internationale and Charleston Ballet Theater.
 He has danced leading roles in most of the major classical and romantic ballets and won critical acclaim for his interpretation of roles in ballets by Sir Frederick Ashton, Cranko, Massine, Nureyev, Neumeier, Spörli, Balanchine, Kilian and many more.

 Under the guidance of Irina Kolpakova and Vladilen Semyonov, he became a teacher and coach.
-He has been the Associate Artistic Director of the Channel Islands Ballet (California) and a guest instructor with schools, colleges and companies around the USA, Europe and Japan.
+He has been the Associate Artistic Director of the Channel Islands Ballet (Calif.) and a guest instructor with schools, colleges and companies around the USA, Europe and Japan.